darkoverlordofdata/dish/readme.md

 Dish is a hack.

-Dish is written in coffee-script, and is based on the recursive descent parser at http://lisperator.net/pltut/

 Status - just starting.
 Generates module header, nothing else.

+After days of trying to write my own parser, I used Jison.
+Later the same day, I have a working poc.
+Using escodegen to create output.

 The goal of dish is to insulate me from the twiddly syntax of jsasm.